Epstein Hebrew Academy

 H.F.
-Epstein Hebrew Academy is a Jewish day school in Olivette, Missouri.
+Epstein Hebrew Academy (EHA) is a Jewish day school in University City, Missouri.
 It was established in 1943 and was the first Jewish day school in St. Louis.
 The school is named for the first chief rabbi of the Orthodox Jewish community of St. Louis, Rabbi Hayim Fischel Epstein (1874–1942).
-It has been given the nickname EHA, an abbreviation of its full name.

 From 1960 until the end of 2019, the school was housed on the six-acre Israel and Yetra Goldberg Educational Campus in Olivette, Missouri.
 In January 2020, it moved to a new location in University City, closer to where many of the students of the school are from.
 The school also housed Yeshivat Kadimah High School from its founding in 2013, until it merged with EHA in 2019 and moved with it to University City in 2020.

 History

 The H.F.
 Epstein Hebrew Academy, established in 1943, was the first Jewish day school in St. Louis.
-The school is named for the first chief rabbi of the Orthodox Jewish community of St. Louis, Rabbi Hayim Fischel Epstein (1874–1942).
+The school is named for the first chief rabbi of the Orthodox Jewish community of St. Louis, Rabbi Haim Fishel Epstein (1874–1942).

 Until the establishment of the school, Jewish education in St. Louis had been provided by a system of Talmudei Torah.
 These schools were administered by the "United Hebrew Schools" organization, later reorganized as the "Associated Hebrew Schools of St. Louis", under the leadership of Harry Yawitz.
 In 1922, there were four Orthodox Talmudei Torah in St. Louis providing for the Jewish educational needs of the community.
 By 1939, there were fourteen of these schools, located mostly on the premises of various synagogues.
 In 1943, Yawitz was one of the founders and supporters of the H.F.
 Epstein Hebrew Academy, which consolidated the Talmudei Torah into the first Orthodox Jewish day school in St. Louis.

 At first, the school did not have a dedicated school building.
 Classes were held in various locations including homes, synagogue classrooms and other school buildings.
 In 1960, the construction of a building in Olivette was completed and became the permanent location of the EHA.

 In 2019, EHA sold the school building and property in Olivette to the Miriam Academy and purchased a new location in University City.
 The school moved to the new location in January 2020.
 The new location was originally a public school building built in 1958.